fujiwarashi/silhouette-person/README.md

 - belongs_to :user
 - has_many :choices
 - has_many :exam_questions
-- has_many :exams, through: exam_questions
+- has_many :exams, through: :exam_questions

 ## choices テーブル